welschma/NNFlow/README.md

 ```
 This script gets the branches defined in the ```branchlist.txt``` file (one branch name in every line) from the structured array and saves them into a normal 2D np.ndarray.
 If a branch is vector like then you should check if the branch is included in the list in line 116 in file [NNFlow/preprocessing](NNFlow/preprocessing.py) (checking for vector like data is not automated yet).

-The signal (ttH) and backgroudn (ttbarSL) are combined into one array.
+The signal (ttH) and background (ttbarSL) are combined into one array.
-Labels for signal (1) and background (0) are added in the first column, the weights are added in the last column.
+Labels for signal (1) and background (0) are added in the first column, the event weights are added in the last column.
 The event weights are normed to sum 1 respectively for signal and background.
 The directory 'my_variables/category' is created and the array 'even.npy' is save in it.